scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         the endpoints were less than 1 unit apart.
 Since ttf rounds all coords to ints, this meant we'd get the two endpoints on top of one another.
-    -   When generating a truetype font from a cubic database, FontForge calculated 'maxp'.maxCompositePoints incorrectly.
+    -   When generating a truetype font from a cubic database, websharpstudios calculated 'maxp'.maxCompositePoints incorrectly.
     -   Gave the user control over when point numbers are visible (even for cubic fonts)